 The enchanting views of Tavira

-From Salema it is an hour’s drive to the town of Tavira.
+From Salema it is an hour’s drive to the town of Tavira and is teeming with points of interests.
 It is called the Venice of the Algarve, mostly because of the way the river cuts through its centre, meandering past the old riverfront houses that have stairs leading all the way to the water.
 The water that flows through Tavira looks peaceful and calm that day.
 Nothing hints at the time when the river Gilão forced its way through the narrow passage, taking the old Roman bridge with it.

 We make the new Roman Bridge the starting point of our excursion, a pretty stone bridge with broad arches and wide balconies with benches to sit and rest.
 The walk takes us to the Praça da República, an open cobblestone square with build-in auditorium for performances and lots of flowering trees.
 It’s the heart and centre of the town, where you will find the town hall and the tourist information.
 It’s been wonderfully restored, the multi-coloured pavers laid into pretty patterns.

 Our eyes wander to the tropical gardens along the river, the Jardim Püblico, with its shady palm trees and welcoming park benches.
 The town has had the gardens decorated with flower garlands, paper flowers, and photos.
 Cheerful and colourful under the Portuguese sun.

 Time for some sightseeing with the kids.
 We take the old cobblestone roads that go up the hill all the way to the castle.
 It’s perfect to visit with the kids – it’s free and small, making it easy to consume even on a hot day.
 The surrounding walls and parts of the towers are still standing and you can climb onto most of them, you just need to be careful as the stairs are steep and slippery.